shopsys/shopsys/docs/storefront/gtm/objects.md

 ## GtmCartItemType

-Type that extends GtmListedProductType and adds a required quantity property, which represents the quantity of the product in the cart.
+Type that extends GtmListedProductType and adds a required quantity property, representing the product quantity in the cart.
 GtmListedProductType, as described above, extends GtmProductInterface and adds an optional listIndex property.
 Therefore, GtmCartItemType includes all properties defined in GtmProductInterface, GtmListedProductType, and adds the quantity property.

 ```ts
 export type GtmCartItemType = GtmListedProductType & {